noahc3/Homebrew-Guide/usingcfw/hekate.rst

 Atmosphere is currently the CFW with the largest feature set.
 It enables game modding, homebrew, backup installs, and more.
 To launch Atmosphere:

-1. Enter RCM on your Switch
+1. Enter Hekate through RCM or with PegaScape.
-2. Push the Hekate payload to your Switch

 Hekate will now autoboot Atmosphere.